 China is often seen as the Promised Land.
 It has a huge potential market, and production is not so expensive.
 But there are many bears on the road if you don’t know the Chinese way of doing things.
 Lucky for you, Bicle dived into the matter with a full report on the cultural, political and industrial differences between Europe and China and connected that to their bicycle industries.
+Already curious for more?
+Download the full report here (also available in Chinese)!
 To give you a little taste, Bicle already gives you five need-to-knows when doing business in China.

 Build a relation

 Chinese have a long tradition in relation building when it comes to doing business.
 It is practically impossible to get in a plane close a deal in a week and fly back.
 Things take time.
 The Chinese culture is built on long lasting relationships and loyalty.
 Interpersonal relationship, or Guanxi, is very important.
 This stems from Confucianism, a very old and still respected philosophy.

 Find someone who can open doors

 That automatically brings us to the next problem: you don’t have an entrance into the Chinese bicycle industry.
 Because Chinese build strong relationships over a long time, it is hard to participate.
 Besides, the Chinese government also plays a role in business-life.
 So make sure you have a connection that can either introduce you, or guide you through the process of getting to know the Chinese bicycle industry.

 Dense organizational structure